 But after making a righteous judgment, Adonai gracefully clothes the tender and exposed flesh of Adam and Chavah.
 He binds up their emotional wounds.
 He covers them with skins of flesh and takes them away from the temptation.
 This is mercy, grace, and love at its finest.

 This is our model.
 If we are walking in the image of Elohim, we can remove the shame of our brothers and sisters the same way.
 Leaving them to wallow in their despair and hopelessness is the same thing as leaving them naked.

 Clothing the Naked

 ‘For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
 (Mt.
 25:35-36)

-This analogy is the same when we think we need to announce to world another person’s sins, familial issues, finance issues, or the like.
+This analogy is the same when we think we need to announce to the world another person’s sins, familial issues, finance issues, or the like.
 When we participate in tearing down the reputation and character of another human being created in the image of Elohim with great revelry, we are an enemy.
-We are a destroyer of the brethren.
+We are satan.
+We are defaming the Name of our Great Elohim.
+We are a destroyer and accuser of the brethren.
 We are the man or woman that strips another down to naked shame.
-The only reason I can think of that would cause us to take pleasure in such treachery is on account of our own fig leaves of insecurity, rejection, and guilt.
-If we must tear down another person to make ourselves feel better about our own issues, then we are no better than a beast.
-We are a destroyer, a snake, and an accuser of the brethren.
+The only reason a person could take pleasure in such treachery is because they want to draw attention away from their own fig leaves of insecurity, rejection, and guilt.
+If one must tear down another person to feel better about their own issues, then they are no better than a beast.
+This is the attitude of a destroyer, a snake, and an accuser of the brethren.

 As I write, we are in the Ten Days of Awe, the season of repentance.
 Yom Hakippurim is just around the corner.
 May we be reminded of the true reason for the fast: